 Helpful links within the fabricare industry

-If you are a fabricare professional in Ontario, Canada, there is no better organization for you to join than OFA.
-We focus on Canada -- and Ontario, specifically, to help you keep up with local and provincial regulations that might impact your business.
-OFA lobbies on your behalf locally, and at the provincial and national level in Canada.
+If you are a fabricare professional in Canada, there is no better organization for you to join than CFA.
+We focus on Canada to help you keep up with regulations that might impact your business.
+CFA lobbies on your behalf locally, and at the provincial and national level in Canada.
 The advantage of banding together with others in your profession and in your province is that your voice isn't just louder, it's magnified.
 Together, we are stronger.

 -- Robert Kuenzlen, President, GreenEarth Cleaning Canada, Inc.

-The purpose of the Ontario Fabricare Association is to foster and encourage professionalism, ethical conduct and ongoing development within the fabricare industry in Ontario.
-OFA is a not-for-profit corporation, established to promote the interest of professional cleaners and fabricare specialists in the province of Ontario.
+The purpose of the Canadian Fabricare Association is to foster and encourage professionalism, ethical conduct and ongoing development within the fabricare industry in Canada.
+CFA is a not-for-profit corporation, established to promote the interest of professional cleaners and fabricare specialists in Canada.
 The association provides representation before legislative bodies and lobbies on behalf of the cleaning industry regarding industry issues and professionalism.

-Through regular news releases and technical bulletins, OFA members are able to deal with the public's concern related to industry issues and government regulations.
-Through membership in the Ontario Fabricare Association the professional cleaner in Ontario has access to services and benefits by a strong, vital and active association working on behalf of the Ontario dry cleaning industry.
+Through regular news releases and technical bulletins, CFA members are able to deal with the public's concern related to industry issues and government regulations.
+Through membership in the Canadian Fabricare Association the professional cleaner in Canada has access to services and benefits by a strong, vital and active association working on behalf of the Canadian dry cleaning industry.

 The association's involvement in environmental issues ensures that members are kept aware of both legislative and industry developments.

 The interest of the Government and consumer groups in environmental issues has a direct impact on the dry cleaning industry.
 These demands require a strong an effective association to protect against unwarranted complaints and inappropriate Government action.